-Remuneration Committee

-The Remuneration Committee of the Board consists of independent Directors with two independent Director Members from Integrated Risk Management Committee.

-Objectives of Compensation Policy
+(a) Information relating to the composition and mandate of the Nomination & Remuneration Committee (N&RC).
+The Nomination & Remuneration Committee (N&RC) consists only Independent Directors, two of them being the members of Integrated Risk Management Committee of the Board (IRMC) also. (b) Information relating to the design and structure of remuneration processes and the key features and objectives of remuneration policy.
 Compensation Policy aims to attract and retain the right candidates in the Bank.
 The policy is designed to support key business strategies and create a strong, performance-orientated environment besides providing reasonable remuneration commensurate with the growth of the Bank.
 It also ensures effective governance of compensation, alignment of compensation with prudent risk taking, effective supervisory oversight and stakeholder engagement.
 The Policy also aims at facilitating effective succession planning in the Bank.

-The Remuneration Committee of the Board works in close coordination with the Integrated Risk Management Committee of the Board to ensure effective alignment of remuneration and risks.
-Other qualitative disclosures are as under:
+The N&RC works in close coordination with the Integrated Risk Management Committee to ensure effective alignment of remuneration and risks. (c) Description of the ways in which current and future risks are taken into account in the remuneration processes.
+It should include the nature and type of the key measures used to take account of these risks.

-Risk adjustments in remuneration

 A wide variety of measures of credit, market and liquidity risks are used by bank in implementation of risk adjustment.
 The risk adjustment methods have both quantitative and judgmental elements.
-Compensation outcomes are symmetric with risk outcomes and compensation payouts are sensitive to the time horizon of the risk.
+Compensation outcomes are symmetric with risk outcomes and compensation payouts are sensitive to the time horizon of the risk. (d) Description of the ways in which the bank seeks to link performance during a performance measurement period with levels of remuneration.

-Performance linked variable compensation, deferral and forms
+The performance-based remuneration motivates and rewards high performers who strengthen long-term customer relations, and generate income and shareholder value.
+The bank's compensation policy stipulates that while designing the compensation package to WTD/CEO, it is ensured that there is a proper balance between fixed pay and variable pay.
+While fixing the Variable Pay performance parameters under financial and non-financial areas of operations shall be assessed.

+(e) A discussion of the bank's policy on deferral and vesting of variable remuneration and a discussion of the bank's policy and criteria for adjusting deferred remuneration before vesting and after vesting.

-The bank's compensation policy stipulates that while fixing the Variable Pay performance parameters under financial and non-financial areas of operations are to be assessed and variable pay shall not exceed 70% of the fixed pay in a year.
-The variable pay could be in cash, or stock linked instruments or mix of both.
-The deterioration in the financial performance of the bank should generally lead to a contraction in the total amount of variable remuneration paid.
+The variable pay shall not exceed 70% of the fixed pay in a year.
+The deterioration in the financial performance of the bank should generally lead to a contraction in the total amount of variable remuneration to be paid.

 Further, where the variable pay constitutes a substantial portion of the fixed pay (i.e. 50% or more of the fixed pay), an appropriate portion of the variable pay, say 40% to 60% must be deferred for over a period.
-The Board/RC/ESOP Committee may grant stock options under the Employees Stock Options Plan/Scheme as per Securities and Exchange Board of India (Employee Stock Option Scheme and Employee Stock Purchase Scheme) Guidelines, 1999, subject to the approval of Reserve Bank of India under Section 35B of the Banking Regulation Act, 1949.
+The Board/Nomination & Remuneration Committee may grant stock options under the Employees Stock Options Plan/Scheme as per Securities and Exchange Board of India (Employee Stock Option Scheme and Employee Stock Purchase Scheme) Guidelines, 1999, subject to the approval of Reserve Bank of India under Section 35B of the Banking Regulation Act, 1949.
 Such Stock Options will be excluded from the components of variable pay.
 In case variable pay payable is 50% or more, deferral arrangements of variable pay shall be applied.
 The deferral period should not be less than three years.
 Compensation payable under deferral arrangements should vest on a pro-rata basis at such rates as may be decided by the Board/RC.
-In the event of negative contributions of the Bank and/or the relevant line of business in any year, the deferred compensation is subject to malus/clawback arrangements.
+In the event of negative contributions of the Bank and/or the relevant line of business in any year, the deferred compensation is subject to malus/claw back arrangements.